Is there another way to get where you’re going other than the most obvious route? Can you find a cheap flight to somewhere nearby instead?

 It’s a given that if you want to go to Antigua, you must first fly to Guatemala City.
-If you want to go to Granada, you must first fly to Managua.
 For the Grand Canyon, you will probably fly into Las Vegas or Phoenix first.
 The only way you’re getting to the Galapagos Islands is through Quito or Guayaquil.
 So why do people forget to think beyond the gateway when looking at flight prices for other destinations?
 Why not just snag the cheap flight and go?

 When talking with other travelers, especially the kind who take short vacations instead of long journeys, I often run into a curious mind block.
 They think of a destination as being where the airport is, and can’t get their head around the fact that you can easily travel elsewhere—without being on an organized tour.